alorence/django-modern-rpc/docs/source/basic_usage/methods_registration.rst

 ``entry_point = ALL``
   Set the entry_point argument to one or more str value to ensure the method will be available only via calls to corresponding entry point name.
-Fore more information, please check the documentation about :doc:`rpc_view`.
+Fore more information, please check the documentation about :doc:`entry_point_configuration`.
   Example::

    @rpc_method(entry_point='apiV2')